 However, we discovered in our previous analysis that there is great cancer type, sample, and regional heterogeneity in the mutation count data [43].
 Such mutational heterogeneity violates the constant mutation rate assumption and results in over-dispersion.
-Hence, instead of supposing  is constant, we set up the following model
+Hence, instead of supposing μ is constant, we set up the following model